 - Communication Management: Managing the communication with the customer, sub-suppliers, sub-contractors, partners etc. on interface matters and securing clear, accurate, timely, and consistent communication between stakeholders to ensure up-to-date exchange of information.
 Managing all communication with their own interface parties outside of the contractual relationships.

-- Quality Management - Securing that relevant interface requirements are properly considered in the Project Quality Plan.
+- Quality Management: Securing that relevant interface requirements are properly considered in the Project Quality Plan.

-- A bachelor's degree in electrical engineering
+- A bachelor’s or master’s degree in electrical engineering field is required.

 - Proficiency in both spoken & written English language is required.